 Chrome to highlight great user experiences on Android

 With the planned move to the Core Web Vitals, which highly emphasize (opens in a new tab) and page speed as important ranking factors, Google has dedicated its work towards “providing users with a fast, responsive, and delightful browsing experience.”

 And now, Google has announced they will include a feature in Chrome that will (opens in a new tab).
 The feature will start with labeling fast links via the link context menu.

 The labeling will be based on the signals from the Core Web Vitals metrics.
 Links to pages that have historically met or exceeded all the Core Web Vitals metrics thresholds will be displayed with a new “Fast page” badge.

 It’s not certain when the Core Web Vitals will become a ranking factor.
 Google has said they will announce it six months ahead.

-To check if your content can meet the Core Web Vitals threshold and be labeled with a Fast Page badge, you can surface information and recommendations using Google’s developer tools:
+To check if your content can meet the Core Web Vitals threshold and be labeled with a Fast Page badge, you can surface information and recommendations using Google’s (opens in a new tab):

-The Search Console team has also recently added a report dedicated to Core Web Vitals to that platform as well.
+The Search Console team has also recently added a (opens in a new tab) to that platform as well.

 The labeling feature will be rolled out starting in Chrome 85 Beta.